cjsummeril-wk/w_attachments/README.md

 #### Running tests

 - run `pub run dart_dev test` in the root or app directory to run all the tests at those levels
+- run `pub run dart_dev test path\to\test.dart` from the repository's root to run a single test file.
 - run `pub run dart_dev test -n REGEX` to tests matching a specific REGEX.
 It's recommended to wrap all tests in a file with a corresponding top level group so that all tests in file can be run easily.
     - Ex.
 All tests in `attachments_module_test.dart` should be wrapped in a `AttachmentsModule` group so they can be run